OpenWaterFoundation/owf-data-co-municipalities/README.md

 (the difference between water demand and available supply for Colorado) and a prototype database and website to manage water provider and Identified Projects and Processes data.
 The BNDSS ID is included in this dataset so that it can be potentially linked to datasets that result from the Statewide Water Supply Initiative (SWSI) Update.
 * Latitude and Longitude coordinates were found by accessing a Colorado Information Marketplace map titled [Municipal Boundaries in Colorado](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6).
 The map was downloaded as a GeoJSON file and opened in QGIS.
 The centroid of each municipality's polygon was calculated and used as the point location for the municipality.
+* Website URLs were found by manually searching for municipality websites.
+Documents such as water efficiency plans were also manually searched.

 ## How to Use the Data ##

 The Colorado Municipalities dataset provides a complete statewide list of municipalities assembled from multiple sources.
 There are several unique identifiers for each municipality and the dataset allows cross-referencing the identifiers so that other datasets can be joined.
-For example, the [Colorado Water Providers dataset](owf-data-co-municipal-water-providers) uses the municipalities' identifiers and can be used to link additional data.
+For example, the [Colorado Water Providers dataset](https://www.github/com/OpenWaterFoundation/owf-data-co-municipal-water-providers) uses the municipalities' identifiers and can be used to link additional data.

 The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.

 The format and contents of the dataset will change over time.
 It is recommended to save a copy of the dataset.

+## Disclaimer ##

+OWF has created a complete statewide dataset of municipalities.
+OWF will attempt to fill data gaps as the dataset is used for analysis and funding allows for more data review.
+OWF provides no guarantee as to the accuracy of the data.  **Use this dataset at your own risk.**  OWF welcomes feedback to improve the dataset.

 ## License ##